weylermaldonado/lumen-api/README.md

 # WORKS ON MY MACHINE

-## To run all the test simultaneous:
+## To run all the test simultaneously:
 ```bash
 ./vendor/bin/phpunit tests/ProductTest.php
 ```